 Unbeknownst to many, our homes are filled with dust mites, molds, allergies, VOCs and more.
-Actively removing these indoor air pollutants can help stave off allergy and asthma triggers, providing greater respiratory wellness in the long run.
+Actively removing these indoor air pollutants can help stave off allergy and asthma triggers.

 First off, there are two main things to look for in an air purifier:

 - High-efficiency air filters allow you to better optimize your Indoor Air Quality.
 Look for HEPA or highly-rated MERV filters for a greater effect.

-- Make sure your air purifiers don’t produce ozone, a toxic gas that can have a detrimental effect on your respiratory health
+- Make sure your air purifiers don’t produce ozone.
+Ozone is a toxic gas that can have a detrimental effect on your respiratory health.

 Whole-Home Air Purifiers